abroche/Buffer-Manager/Readme.txt

                                             private int bufferLen; //number of slots in the buffer pool

     - implemented additional method:        toString() method //formats the object to print to console

-    - design decision: the GET method returns the record as a String, but doesn't print to console inside the function.
-                       I printed the result of GET to the console.
+                                            findSlot() // Finds an available slot in the buffer pool

+                                            loadFrame() // Loads a frame into the buffer pool

+                                            setLastEvicted() //updates the lastEvicted

+                                            getEmptyFrame()

+                                            getUnpinnedFrame() //gets an unpinned frame

 Frame Class:
     - implemented additional variable:      private int recordSize; //size of the record